-Whether it is a weekend morning and you're making batches of pancakes, or cooking up several dishes for Thanksgiving dinner, finding a way to keep the food warm is often a necessity.
+Whether it is a weekend morning and you're making batches of pancakes, or cooking up several dishes for a holiday dinner, finding a way to keep the food warm is often a necessity.
 Luckily, there are several different methods available in your own kitchen to keep that French toast, deep-fried food, and even mashed potatoes from turning cold.

 An important thing to keep in mind is that food that is kept out and not kept adequately warm or cool (lower than 40 F or higher than 150 F) may be dangerous to consume.
 Keep a thermometer handy to check food temps.

 Some ovens actually will have a "warm" setting, which is usually 170 to 200 F, or a warming drawer, which is meant to keep foods at a level, warm temperature.
 If your oven has neither, set it to 200 to 250 F. Transfer the cooked food to a baking sheet, an oven-safe saucepan, or a baking dish and cover with aluminum foil before placing in the oven.

 If you are trying to keep batches of pancakes, waffles, fritters, or any deep-fried items warm, place them in a single layer on a cooling rack set over a baking sheet to prevent them from getting soggy or soft.
 You may also want to loosely cover with foil to prevent the outside from browning any further.

 For food that must be kept warm for more than 15 or 20 minutes, check with an instant-read thermometer to be sure it is at least 140 F; if it is not, then increase the oven temperature a little.
 Keep in mind that if you try to keep the food warm for more than an hour or two, the texture of the food may become spongy or the flavor profile might change.
 Consider reheating closer to serving time instead.